-Many open source software in terms of bug fixes and support are rock solid and sometimes can be better than closed source counterparts.
-However, the opposite extreme is that there are open source projects that are abandoned, and others which have security flaws that haven’t been patched or some that take a long time to roll out bug fixes.
+Many open source software in terms of bug fixes and support is rock solid and sometimes can be better than closed source counterparts.
+However, the opposite extreme is that there are open source projects that are abandoned, and others that have security flaws that haven’t been patched, or some that take a long time to roll out bug fixes.

-In this case it would be best to consider that closed source software is more likely to have better, bug fixes being rolled out on a regular basis and better support as they created the software whereas in open source the feature you use may be an addition added on by a programmer who may not being working on the project any longer.
+In this case, it would be best to consider that closed source software is more likely to have better, bug fixes being rolled out on a regular basis and better support as they created the software whereas in open source the feature you use may be an addition added on by a programmer who may not be working on the project any longer.

 Where is a good place to start with Open Source?

-So now your interested in Open Source, where is a good place to start?
+So now that you are interested in Open Source, where is a good place to start?